CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post/post/index.md

-# Post-process CMAQ and Install R
+# Post-process CMAQ and Install R and Anacoda

 Post-processing CMAQ Run, Install R and packages Instructions to install R and packages for QA of CMAQ difference in output between two runs.